Celestia-Hackathon/frontend/README.md

 	- Explore the social network. ('/ExploreHub' route)
 	- Make posts. ('/NewMarketPlacePost' route)
 	- Do quests to win CATS. ('/Quests' route)
-Use the gatcha to win an NFT with no gas fees. ('/Gatcha' route)7
+Use the gatcha to win an NFT with no gas fees. ('/Gatcha' route)

 ### Addresses

 - Gelato: